 “…as you climb the ranks, you receive a bonus…” – They present it as it is something automatic.

 This is how recruiting is introduced to you.
 And I am sure there are other ways how they sugar-coat the truth.

-In some MLM’s you need to have 3 persons in your downline (3 legs).
+In some MLM you need to have 3 persons in your downline (3 legs).

-If your weakest leg does not perform well and is not able to achieve a certain threshold, you are not qualified to remain at your current position.
+If your weakest leg does not perform well and is not able to achieve a certain threshold, you are not qualified to remain in your current position.

 So it is not only about finding 3 people but you need 3 people who are good at recruiting and selling.

 Now, what are the odds that your entire team follows these requirements?